HinkirMunkur/UnityGameJamCodeBase/README.md

     }
     ```

-    Then it can be used as "PlayAnimation".
+    2.Then it can be used as "PlayAnimation".
 After sending the "OnAnimationFinished" action as a parameter to "PlayAnimation()", the callback function will be triggered at the end of the animation playback.
     ```C#
     public void PlayAnimation(EAnimationType animationType, int layer = 0,
             Action OnAnimationFinished = null)